Coronavirus Resource Center

 State & Federal Restrictions and Recommendations

-On August 5, 2021, it was announced that Connecticut municipal leaders have the option of requiring masks to be worn by everyone in indoor public places regardless of vaccination status within their respective towns and cities.
-All individuals who are 12 years of age or older and live, work, or attend school in Connecticut are currently eligible to receive the COVID-19 vaccine.
-Find more about the State of Connecticut's latest guidelines here.
+- In November 2021, it was announced that all individuals who are 5 years of age or older and live, work, or attend school in Connecticut are eligible to receive the COVID-19 vaccine.
+Learn more about the State of Connecticut's latest guidelines.

-The Biden-Harris administration has released a seven-point plan to beat COVID-19, focused on free testing available to all Americans, effective and equitable distribution of vaccines, evidence-based guidance for states and communities on navigating the pandemic, and ensuring the safety of older Americans and other high-risk individuals.
-Read the Biden-Harris plan to beat COVID-19.
+- The Biden-Harris administration has released a seven-point plan to beat COVID-19, focused on free testing available to all Americans, effective and equitable distribution of vaccines, evidence-based guidance for states and communities on navigating the pandemic, and ensuring the safety of older Americans and other high-risk individuals.
+Learn more about the Biden-Harris plan to beat COVID-19.

 More COVID-19 Resources

 While Connecticut has reopened schools full time, part of that plan involves hybrid learning models, using both in-person and at-home classes.
 Below are resources available to both children and parents, as well as educators, to help encourage distance learning, as Connecticut's classrooms continue to be reimagined.

 - Department of Education: The Connecticut Department of Education has shared helpful resources for families and educators, reflecting the latest state guidance for continued learning.

 - Thinkalong.org: Using trusted source materials from PBS, NPR and local public media stations, Thinkalong is a free program that helps students think critically about media, develop informed opinions, and practice respectful, civil discourse.

 - PBS Learning Media: CPTV and PBS have curated FREE, standards-aligned videos, interactive lesson plans, and more for teachers.